 The Method of Distribution is tasked with allocating resources based on multiple layers of need and prioritization.
-As mentioned in Section 5, a minimum of 80% of CDBG funds will be spent in the most impacted and distressed zip codes and the remainder of funds may 20% will be spent within counties declared eligible for FEMA's individual and public assistance.
+As mentioned in Section 5, 80% of CDBG funds will be spent in the most impacted and distressed zip codes and 20% will be spent within counties declared eligible for FEMA's individual and public assistance.
 Next, the funds are prioritized by programs.
-Due to the extent of the damage from the 2017 disasters, DCA is creating housing programs and an infrastructure program are prioritized over infrastructure and economy programs.
-The following displays how the funds will be allocated: funds will be allocated to the following programs: Affordable Multifamily Rental Program (33%26%), Infrastructure (25%), Homeowner Rehabilitation and Reconstruction Program (21%16%), Buyout and Acquisition Program (18%13%), HMGP (8%6%), Planning (15%9%), and administration (5%).
+Due to the extent of the damage from the 2017 disasters, housing programs are prioritized over infrastructure and economy programs.
+The funds will be allocated to the following programs: Affordable Multifamily Rental Program (33%), Homeowner Rehabilitation and Reconstruction Program (21%), Buyout Program (18%), HMGP (8%) Planning (15%), and administration (5%).

 At a minimum, \$30,354,400 must be spent within the most impacted and distressed areas.
 The remaining 20%, or \$7,588,600, can be spent within the 15 eligible counties.
-DCA is allocating \$39,216,917 of program funds to the MID Areas and \$4,472,963 to the 15-county area.
-The \$30,354,400 \$39,216,917 will be divided between the three zip codes based on need.
-For the Infrastructure Program the MIDs and 15-county area will submit applications for consideration of funding.
-For the Homeowner Rehabilitation and Reconstruction Program-there will not be competitive allocations for the MIDs, rather direct allocations will be made.
+The \$30,354,400 will be divided between the three zip codes based on need.
+There will not be competitive allocations for the MIDs, rather direct allocations will be made.
 The MIDs will receive an initial allocation in order to get the intake centers and case managers for the Homeowner Rehabilitation Program in order to begin receiving applications and determining eligibility.
 DCA will be able to see the amount of demand for the Homeowner Rehabilitation Program and will update allocations for the MIDs based on that need.
 For example, HYPATHETHICALLY, after one month one MID received 60 eligible applications (48%), the second received 25 (20%), and the third MID received 40 (32%).
 The funding allocations would be updated to give the first MID in the scenario a greater amount of the funds to carry out the activities and serve the homeowners based on the need illustrated, and the other two communities would receive amounts proportionate to their need.

-Also, if needed, in the initial allocation MIDs will be given funds to allow them to determine buyout zones and complete a buyout plan for those designated target areas.
+Also, in the initial allocation MIDs will be given funds to allow them to determine buyout zones and complete a buyout plan for those designated target areas.
 These buyout plans will be submitted to DCA.
 In the plans the local government must identify the areas and show the amount of funds needed for the project.
 Based on these plans, DCA will be able to determine the amount of demand for these funds by area and make allocations accordingly.